HOG® goes behind the scenes of the hit TV series to find out more about the motorcycles featured in the show

 “They customized it for him, they raked it out a little bit; it has baby apes on it,” he explains.
 “It’s a fast bike, and they decked it all out for him.
 Because he’s a guy, man.
 He’s wiry.
 He’s always on the go, go, go, go.
 His name’s Michael Irby, and we call him ‘Herbs and Spice,’ because he’s spicy.
 And the bike just fits who he is.
 It’s perfect, bro, you know what I’m saying?”

-But for all that feels familiar to riders and viewers, Rivera is quick to point out that Mayans M.C. is a very different show than Sons of Anarchy.
+Although much will feel familiar to riders and viewers, Rivera is quick to point out that Mayans M.C. is a very different show from Sons of Anarchy.

 “The only real similarity is that it’s a biker show,” he says.
 “Because it’s way different, 180 degrees, man.
 Sons was here, and we’re over here, you know?
 Different characters, different storylines.
 You don’t have to watch Sons to watch Mayans and know what’s going on.”

 The show feels real to the audience, Rivera says, because it feels real to the actors.